root-project/root/docbook/users-guide/Geometry.md

 ```

 Note that the current point coordinates can be changed and the state
 re-initialized at any time.
-This represents the `‘Where am I?’`
+This represents the `‘Where am I?'`
 geometrical query representing the basic navigation functionality
 provided by the modeller.